 The use of HIV medicines to treat HIV infection is called antiretroviral therapy (ART).
 ART is recommended for everyone with HIV, including children and adolescents.
 Children and adolescents with HIV are living longer, healthier lives because of HIV medicines.

-When to start ART and what HIV medicines to take depends on many factors.
+Many factors influence when someone should start ART and which HIV medicines should be included in a treatment regimen.
 Growth and development and medication adherence are issues that affect HIV treatment in children and adolescents.

 How does growth and development affect the use of ART?

-Because children and adolescents with HIV are still growing, dosing of HIV medicines is not always based on age.
+Because children and adolescents grow and develop differently, dosing of HIV medicines is not always based on age.
 Instead, weight or stage of development is usually used to determine the appropriate dose of an HIV medicine.

-The form of an HIV medicine to use can depend on a child’s age.
+Children with HIV may use different forms of HIV medicines than adolescents or adults.
 For example, some HIV medicines come in a liquid form, which can make it easier for infants and young children to take their medicines.